How to plant Calamagrostis

 How to plant

-- Grow them on in a sheltered spot outside.
-They can be transplanted to suitable growing positions after 2-4 months or once growth is established and the plants easily come out of the temporary pots with the soil held intact by the roots.
+— Grow them on in a sheltered position outside.
+They can be transplanted to borders after 2-4 months or once growth is established and the plants easily come out of the temporary pots with the soil held intact by the roots.
 When you see roots starting to emerge from the drainage holes in the bottom of the pot, it is an indicator that the plant is ready to be transplanted.
+Also, the plant should easily come out of the pot with the soil held together by the root system.

-- When they’re ready to plant into the garden, choose a position in full sun or very light shade.
+— When they’re ready to plant into the garden, choose a position with moist but well-drained soil.
+Dig over the area first to loosen the soil and remove any weeds.
+The area should be in full sun or very light shade.
 Calamagrostis tolerate most soil types, including loam, clay, chalk and sand.
 Dig over the area first to aerate the soil and remove any weeds.

-- As with all young plants, monitor your new plantings for pest damage and remove any excess growth from neighbouring plants in the border to reduce competition.
+— As with all young plants, mark and monitor your newly-planted Calamagrostis in the first year, check moisture levels regularly and remove any excess growth from neighbouring plants in the border to reduce competition.

-- Water-in after planting and keep hydrated when in growth, particularly during the first year.
-Once fully settled in, they can cope well with dry conditions.
+— Water-in after planting and keep hydrated when in growth, particularly during the first year.
+Once fully settled in, they are tolerant to quite dry conditions.

 Aftercare